 Located on Lake Jocassee, this falls is only accessible by boat.
 Launch from Devils Fork State Park (parking fee required).
 Boat rentals and lake tours available.
 Stop by Devils Fork State Park for map and directions.
 GPS coordinates for Devils Fork State Park: N 34.952139 W 82.946134

 Yellow Branch Falls

-1.3 mile hike to an impressive 60 ft. cascade over rock ledges is a favorite destination for visitors.
+CAUTION: This hike has grown in popularity which has caused the trail to become more dangerous.
+It takes approximately 45 minutes to reach the falls and 45 minutes back out.
+Wear shoes with good traction, pack water, and be prepared for pop-up rain storms.
+No cell service in the forest.
+Impressive 60 ft. cascade over rock ledges is a favorite destination for visitors.
+Hike is 3 miles round trip.
 CCC era picnic shelter on site.
 GPS coordinates to the parking area: N 34.80557 W 083.12876